 Danny's (1951 West Dickens)

-They host The Smiths night.
+They host The Smiths/Morrissey night at the end of each month.
 That's all you need to know.

 Three Aces (1321 West Taylor)